Skip to content

 entries(ip::IndexableProperty)

-Return a vector of (; key, state, status, value) for all entries in a ThreadsafeDict-backed IndexableProperty. state is one of :running, :failed, :finishing, or :done. value is the cached result (for :done) or the Task (for running/failed/finishing). status is the substatus object or nothing.
+Return a vector of (; key, state, status, value) for all entries in a ThreadsafeDict-backed IndexableProperty. state is one of :running, :failed, or :done. value is the cached result (for :done), a Pending handle (for :running), or the captured exception (for :failed). status is the substatus object or nothing.

 source